 Dr. Lauren Braunstein

-Instructor of Social Foundations
+Associate Professor of Instruction, Social Foundations

 Dr. Braunstein received a bachelor's degree in Spanish, a master's degree in Teaching English to Speakers of Other Languages (TESOL), and a doctoral degree in Curriculum and Cultural Studies.
 She has a background in teaching Spanish and ESOL at the elementary, high school, and adult school levels.